What Are New Launches?

 • A new phase or district within an existing community.

-• Offers unique layouts, designs, or upgraded features.
+• Provides unique layouts, designs, or upgraded features.

 Expression of Interest (EOI) in New Launches